fredytarigan/ansible-cis-benchmark/README.md

 * **Debian 10**
 * **Ubuntu 18.04**

+This repository is highly inspired by Ansible Roles by [Anth Courtney](https://github.com/anthcourtney/ansible-role-cis-amazon-linux).

+All credits should be goes to him.

 The implementation has been converted from CIS Benchmark document to ansible roles.

 CIS Benchmark security version :